howerj/td4/readme.md

 * [ ] Turn this into a primitive Programmable Logic Controller.
 * [ ] Make more example programs
 * [ ] Improve assembler (add labels, debugger).
+* [ ] There are "Configurable Multiple Function Gate" ICs, such as the 74LVC1G97 that can be used as a MUX, AND, OR, NAND, NOR, an Inverter or a buffer using 3-inputs (1-output).
+That device only allows 1-bit to be processed at a time (4 of them would be required) but it goes to show there are options for changing the instruction set.
+None of these devices are through-hole however, which is part of the appeal of this system.

 # Links